Ready to target Board of Directors opportunities?

 You’ll need to show your leadership style and culture fit, especially if you’re seeking a Board seat in a company undergoing significant transformation.

-If you’ve taken part in whole-company change, including M&A, consolidations, company exits, capital raising, and strategic planning, these items need to be featured on your Board resume.
+If you’ve taken part in whole-company change, including M&A, consolidations, company exits, capital raising, and strategic planning, these items need to be featured on your Board of Directors resume.
 Include the business case and consensus-building efforts required to influence and shape buy-in at all levels.

 Of course, previous Board experience should also be featured, as well as leadership roles in professional or civic organizations.
 These should be more prominent than otherwise featured on your executive resume.